priyaranjankumar/webadmin/Readme.md

     https://192.168.43.1:10000

  6. You will receive a warning because the SSL will be invalid.
-    It is safe to ignore this as we can’t receive a valid SSL certificate on an IP address.
+    It is safe to ignore this as we can’t receive a valid SSL certificate on an local IP address.

  7. the username will be pi and the password will be raspberry.